timbr-io/timbr-python/README.md

-# Timbr Client Notebook Extension
+# Timbr Notebook Extension

 ### Preparation:

-The Timbr notebook extension is hosted on [anaconda.org](https://anaconda.org/timbr-io/timbr-client) in the `timbr-io` channel, and is intended to be used with [Continuum.io's Anaconda Distribution](https://www.continuum.io/downloads) running Python 2.7.
+The Timbr notebook extension is hosted on [anaconda.org](https://anaconda.org/timbr-io/timbr) in the `timbr-io` channel, and is intended to be used with [Continuum.io's Anaconda Distribution](https://www.continuum.io/downloads) running Python 2.7.
 To install it, first add the `timbr-io` channel to your conda search path using the following command.

 ```bash
 $ conda config --add channels timbr-io